Dragon9804/ai-case-study/README.md

 ### 3. **LiDAR Technology Providers (Velodyne, Luminar, and Ouster)**
    - **Industry:** Autonomous Vehicles, Robotics, Mapping, Surveying
    - **Key Contributions:**
-     - **Velodyne Lidar:** A leading provider of LiDAR sensors used in autonomous vehicles, robotics, and geospatial data collection.
+     - **Velodyne Lidar (merged with Ouster):** A leading provider of LiDAR sensors used in autonomous vehicles, robotics, and geospatial data collection.
 Velodyne’s LiDAR technology is essential for high-resolution 3D mapping and real-time environment perception.
      - **Luminar:** Known for their long-range LiDAR sensors that offer high-definition 3D mapping capabilities, Luminar is a key player in autonomous driving technology.
      - **Ouster:** Specializes in high-resolution, cost-effective LiDAR sensors for various industries, including robotics, security, and autonomous vehicles.